infracost/infracost-atlantis/examples/multiple-infracost-comments/README.md

           - env:
               name: INFRACOST_COMMENT_TAG
               command: 'echo "$BASE_REPO_OWNER-$BASE_REPO_NAME-$PULL_NUM-$WORKSPACE-${REPO_REL_DIR//\//-}"'
+          # This instructs the CLI to send cost estimates to Infracost Cloud.
+Our SaaS product
+          #   complements the open source CLI by giving teams advanced visibility and controls.
+          #   The cost estimates are transmitted in JSON format and do not contain any cloud
+          #   credentials or secrets (see https://infracost.io/docs/faq/ for more information).
+          - env:
+              name: INFRACOST_ENABLE_CLOUD
+              value: true
           - init
           - plan
           - show # this writes the plan JSON to $SHOWFILE